Udaya12692/Capstone-priject-Hotel-booking-/README.md

 2. To identify which room type is in most demand and which room type generate the highest adr.
 3. Study the relation between Waiting time and  Booking cancellation
 ## Correlation Analysis:
 In this analysis, we have performed correlation heatmap to understand correlation on variables.
 Correlation analysis computes the level of change in one variable due to the change in the other.
-In this dataset, we have performed correlation analysis using a correlation heatmap with the variables, Data Analysis:
-Data Analysis of hotel bookings is done in order to answer the business objectives.
-The analysis is carried our in 3 steps:

-Univariate Analysis:
-In this analysis, we use the data of one variable to analyze the pattern in it.In this project, we have done analysis on:

-Most preferred meal type by the customers.
-Bookings percentage of each hotel.
-Most preferred distribution channel for hotel bookings.
-Bookings cancellation percentage of each hotel.
-Most bookings from customer origin country.
-Bivariate Analysis:
-In this analysis,we use the data of two variables to analyze the relationship between them.
-In this project,we have done analysis on:

-To identify which hotel generates more revenue.
-To find most preferred length of stay in each hotel.
-To identify which room type is in most demand and which room type generate the highest adr.
-Correlation Analysis:
-In this analysis, we have performed correlation heatmap to understand correlation on variables.
-Correlation analysis computes the level of change in one variable due to the change in the other.
 In this dataset, we have performed correlation analysis using a correlation heatmap with the variables, 'lead_time', 'adr', 'total_guests', 'total_stays_in_nights', 'previous_cancellations', 'booking_changes', 'days_in_waiting_list', 'required_car_parking_spaces', 'total_of_special_requests' and 'previous_bookings_not_canceled

 ## Solution to Business Objective
 - Anyone is thinking to start new Hotel business can opt to city hotel over to resort hotel as they get more cutomers